 The U.S. economy has continued to inch upward toward recovery‚ with the newest reports indicating continued job growth and falling unemployment.

-However‚ our Los Angeles bankruptcy lawyers know that this positive news is tempered by the fact that there is a great deal of concern regarding the impending fiscal cliff.
+However‚ our Woodland Hills bankruptcy lawyers know that this positive news is tempered by the fact that there is a great deal of concern regarding the impending fiscal cliff.

 This is the term given to the automatic federal tax increases and spending reductions that are going to take effect starting Jan.
 1‚ 2013‚ barring some last-minute‚ dramatic action from Congress.
 It’s this worry that has kept many businesses from hiring even more people or extending greater benefits and pay increases to current employees.

 Many people are still struggling‚ and if the fiscal cliff pushes us as far over the edge as some fear‚ those troubles may only worsen.
 We want you to know that if your debt does become unmanageable‚ you don’t have to struggle through it alone.
 Our experienced bankruptcy attorneys are ready to answer any questions you might have about the process and the outcome.
 In the end‚ the majority of those who go through bankruptcy find it incredibly freeing.
 What’s more‚ with the proper planning‚ many of our clients end up owning homes‚ making major purchases and rebuilding their credit within just a few years.

 In looking at the positive bigger picture‚ the U.S. Labor Department reported that employers in November added nearly 150‚000 jobs – which was double what some analysts had predicted for the month.
 Additionally‚ the official unemployment rate fell to the lowest it’s been in four years – down to 7.7 percent from 7.9 percent in October.
 This was despite some predictions that it would shoot up to 8 percent in November.